Browse our guides or talk to our team.

 If you’re not sure if it’s a good fit for your situation, the good news is it’s easy to give it a try.
 If you get started only to find that you are quickly uncovering multiple issues that require their own tracks of inquiry, you may need to shift to conduct a more detailed analysis.

-In that case, you can use the 5 Whys methodology in conjunction with more detailed root cause analysis frameworks, such as a fishbone diagram, by asking the 5 Whys for each branch of the diagram.
+In that case, you can use the 5 Whys methodology in conjunction with more detailed root cause analysis frameworks, such as a fishbone diagram, by asking the "Why?" at least 5 times for each branch of the diagram.

 This technique will require collaboration with people from varying teams and backgrounds, coming together to analyze the issue.
 That can make it difficult to gather everyone together in person for a discussion.
 If you can’t have a traditional face-to-face meeting, there are other options available, like online collaboration software that allows you to work on one document that can be shared as a team- and organization-wide source of truth.